dfinity/sdk/docs/concepts/pull-dependencies.md

         "service": {
             "type": "motoko",
             "main": "src/main.mo",
-            "pull_ready": {
+            "pullable": {
                 "wasm_url": "http://example.com/a.wasm",
                 "wasm_hash": "d180f1e232bafcee7d4879d8a2260ee7bcf9a20c241468d0e9cf4aa15ef8f312",
-                "deps": [
+                "dependencies": [
                     "yofga-2qaaa-aaaaa-aabsq-cai"
                 ],
-                "init": "A natural number, e.g. 10."
+                "init_guide": "A natural number, e.g. 10."
             }
         }
     }
 }
 ```

-THe `pull_ready` object will be serialized as a part of the `dfx` metadata and attached to the wasm.
+The `pullable` object will be serialized as a part of the `dfx` metadata and attached to the wasm.

-Let's go through the properties of the `pull_ready` object.
+Let's go through the properties of the `pullable` object.

 ### `wasm_url`